keenanhi/keenanhi.github.io/mini-series/getting-started/_drafts/2015-04-23-Get-Started-Part-1.md

 Our brains translate these fundamental frequencies into something we call **pitch**.
 When you hit a middle C on a piano, you hear a pitch corresponding to that key's fundamental frequency, which is, in this case, 261.6 Hz.
 This is the lowest frequency in the sound you hear when you hear a middle C on a piano, *but* there are still harmonics above this, which are translated by your brain as **timbre**, or the characteristic of the sound.
 If you listened to a trumpet playing concert middle C, you are still hearing the fundamental frequency of 261.6 Hz as its pitch, but the trumpet's harmonics, and thus its timbre, are significantly different from that of a piano.

-So remember: pitch is your brain's translation of fundamental frequency, and timbre is your brain's translation of harmonics [^notreally]
+So remember: pitch is your brain's translation of fundamental frequency, and timbre is your brain's translation of harmonics.

 ##### An Example: The synthesizer